sevilcoskun/recipe-api/README.md

 # Run
 > mvn sprint-boot:run

+### How to connect in memory Database
+You can check the persistet data via connectiong to H2 database from your browser, username and password filled by default
+> localhost:8080/h2

 ### Swagger Page
 browse in local: http://localhost:8080/swagger-ui/index.html#/

 ## Postman
-Download RecipeAPI.postman_collection.json
+- Download RecipeAPI_Postman_Collection.json
-Import that json in your Postman
+- Import that json in your Postman
-Ready to use!
+- Ready to use!

-### How to connect in memory Database
-> localhost:8080/h2